Citi is an advertising partner.

 The My Best Buy® Credit Card produces fantastic rewards rates on in-store purchases, as well as good returns on dining and grocery purchases.
 The catch is, the rewards come to you in the form of points redeemable only towards Best Buy Rewards certificates – that is, gift cards that can be used towards buying things at the store.
 To consumers who frequently find themselves shopping at the chain, this might not be a major problem – on top of that, an unlimited 5% reward credit card is hard to come by.
-For less restrictive rewards, we recommend readers individuals look towards cards such as the Sallie Mae Mastercard or the Citi® Double Cash Card – 18 month BT offer, both of which are top-notch cash back options.
+For less restrictive rewards, we recommend readers individuals look towards cards such as a top-notch cash back option like the Citi® Double Cash Card – 18 month BT offer.

-Though using Best Buy credit cards opens the door for financing your purchases, we advise against doing so.
+Though using the My Best Buy® Credit Card opens the door for financing your purchases, we advise against doing so.
 First of all, choosing to do so will nullify any rewards points you get from that purchase.
 Secondly, financing small purchases at Best Buy is not a prudent financial decision.
 Ideally, you should only be financing purchases that are investments, such as cars or homes.
 If you really want something from Best Buy that you can’t afford for another 12 months, we recommend saving money towards it, and getting it later.
 You are far less likely to run into financial trouble doing so.

 Keep in mind that you don't have to open a new line of credit to earn rewards with Best Buy.
 Their My Best Buy rewards program is free to sign-up, and at the base level (a pure loyalty card) earns users 1 point per $1 on all purchases - which translates to a 2% rewards rate.
 This option can be good for individuals with very low FICO scores, or who simply want to avoid opening new credit accounts.

-My Best Buy® Visa® Card Benefits & Features
+My Best Buy® Credit Card Benefits & Features

-The My Best Buy® Visa® Card accumulates users points with every purchase, which can later be redeemed for reward certificates.
+The My Best Buy® Credit Card accumulates users points with every purchase, which can later be redeemed for reward certificates.
 These certificates can be used to purchase merchandise from Best Buy.

-Cardholders are awarded 2.5 points for every $1 they spend at the affiliated store, and 1 point per $1 on net purchases made at restaurants, bars, and grocery stores.
-All other spending rewards 1 point for every $2 spent.
+Cardholders are awarded5% back* in rewards and 6% back* in rewards for Elite Plus Cardmembers at Best Buy.
+3% back* in rewards on gas purchases.
+2% back* in rewards on dining and grocery purchases.
+1% back* in rewards on everyday purchases..
 If you are an Elite Plus member (that is you spend $3,500 or more annually at Best Buy), you will receive an extra 0.5 bonus point on all Best Buy purchases.
 Note that in order to earn rewards points you must pay for your purchases conventionally – that means not choosing any of the financing options.

 Each point earned through the Best Buy credit cards is worth $0.02 towards a reward certificate.
 Best Buy states that 1,250 points can be turned into a $25 rewards certificate, which we translated into $25 / 1,250 = $0.02.
 If you convert the points into rewards certificates, you can explicitly state the card’s rewards rate as falling between 1% and 5% (or 6% for Elite Plus members).